AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 Then it will ask you for your password.
 Type the password listed on your badge and press `enter`; the cursor will not respond, but it is still being entered as you type.

+> **Pro tip**
+> If you have a crazy password, you can type it somewhere you can read it.
+Then copy and paste it.

 **Step 2**
 So far, we just logged into what is called a 'gateway'.
 We won't be doing our work here though, we're going to take one more step and log into specific servers so we don't overload the computing resources.